DerfJagged/TimeFixer/README.md

 The Xbox 360's Real Time Clock (RTC) uses the same code as the original Xbox.
 The SMC maintains a 40-bit big-endian count of milliseconds since the Xbox epoch (`11-15-2001 00:00:00 UTC`), represented in hex.
 Once the value reaches `FFFFFFFFFF` (`09/17/2036 19:53:47 UTC`), it wraps back around to the epoch and starts the count over.

 <img src="https://consolemods.org/wiki/images/e/e2/TimeFixer_Screenshot.png" width="49%" height="auto">

+Big thanks to Visual Studio for helping figure out the RTC format encoding.